garciadelcastillo/X.js/README.md

 ![X.js | Associative Variabes in JavaScript](https://github.com/garciadelcastillo/X.js/blob/master/assets/xjs_banner_728.png "X.js | Associative Variabes in JavaScript")

 X.js is a library to emulate Associative Variables in JavaScript.
-It provides a constructive API to create `XVAR` objects wrapping a `value` whose runtime value updates synchronously after its parents.
+It provides a constructive API to create `XVAR` objects wrapping a `value` property whose runtime value updates synchronously after its parents.
 The library uses a combination of intuitive syntax, parent-children update trees, modified getters and setters, and safe defaults, to provide an interface with associative feel.

 X.js is read _"big x dot js"_ ;)